-Note 3: Summary of Selected Significant Accounting Polices
+Note 2: Summary of Selected Significant Accounting Polices

-Basis of preparation:

-The accompanying condensed consolidated financial statements have been prepared on the accrual basis of accounting in accordance with United States generally accepted accounting principles ("US GAAP") to reflect the financial position, results of operations and cash flows of the Company.
+Basis of preparation: The accompanying condensed consolidated financial statements have been prepared on the accrual basis of accounting in accordance with United States generally accepted accounting principles ("US GAAP") to reflect the financial position, results of operations and cash flows of the Company.
 These financial statements have been prepared on a going concern basis, which assumes the realization of assets and satisfaction of liabilities in the normal course of business.

 Certain information and footnote disclosures normally included in financial statements prepared in accordance with US GAAP have been condensed or omitted.
-These condensed consolidated financial statements should be read in conjunction with the Company's most recent audited consolidated financial statements and related notes for the fiscal year ended December 31, 2011, which are included in the Company's prospectus filed with the Securities and Exchange Commission pursuant to the Securities Act of 1933, as amended, on August 3, 2012.
-The same accounting policies are followed in preparing nine month financial data as are followed in preparing annual data.
-See the notes in the audited financial statements for the year ended December 31, 2011 for those policies.
-In the opinion of management, all adjustments necessary for the fair presentation of nine month operating results are reflected herein and are of a normal, recurring nature.
+These condensed consolidated financial statements should be read in conjunction with the Company's most recent audited consolidated financial statements and related notes for the fiscal year ended December 31, 2011.
+The same accounting policies are followed in preparing six month financial data as are followed in preparing annual data.
+See the notes in the audited financial statements for the year ended December 31, 2011 for those polices.
+In the opinion of management, all adjustments necessary for the fair presentation of six month operating results are reflected herein and are of a normal, recurring nature.